Codeman04TheFreaking2nd/Solar-Client/README.md

 # Solar-Client
-For gods sake please help me make this client
+For gods sake please help me make this client.

 Work to be done.

+Expected release: 9/25/23